- Application Process

 14 Benefits limited to the fees charged to Domestic Students

-14.1 Where a Student becomes entitled to have his Tuition Fees paid from the Scheme, the maximum amount that shall be paid by the Scheme in any academic year shall be limited to the Tuition Fees charged for a Domestic Student in that academic year.
+14.1 Where a Student becomes entitled to have their Tuition Fees paid from the Scheme, the maximum amount that shall be paid by the Scheme in any academic year shall be limited to the Tuition Fees charged for a Domestic Student in that academic year.

 15 Identification of Guardian